Skip to main content

 Example clinical scenario

 A 50-year-old woman who has never smoked is diagnosed with metastatic lung cancer (non-small cell).
-Somatic testing via a multi-target next-generation sequencing (NGS) panel reveals an EGFR variant: deletion of exon 19.
+Somatic testing via a multi-target massively parallel sequencing (sometimes called next-generation sequencing) panel reveals an EGFR variant: deletion of exon 19.

 The EGFR gene

-• Variants in EGFR exons 18-24 (which code for the tyrosine kinase (TK) domain) may cause constitutive receptor activation.
+- Variants in EGFR exons 18 to 24 (which code for the tyrosine kinase (TK) domain) may cause constitutive receptor activation.

-• Different variants result in heterogeneous tertiary protein structure and variable sensitivity to EGFR TK inhibitors (TKIs).
-Many registration trials limited patients to those with the ‘common’ variants.
+- Different variants result in heterogeneous tertiary protein structure and variable sensitivity to EGFR TK inhibitors (TKIs).
+Many registration trials limit patient access to those with the ‘common’ variants.

 Clinical characteristics

-• EGFR variants are more common in women than men.
+- EGFR variants are more common in women than in men.

-• Patients with EGFR variants are younger and more likely to be never, light or ex-smokers compared with EGFR wild-type patients.
+- Patients with EGFR variants are younger and are more likely to be never, light or ex-smokers compared with EGFR wild-type patients.

-• Presence of in-frame EGFR exon 20 insertions are associated with de novo resistance to current clinically available EGFR inhibitors and correlate with poor patient prognosis.
+- Presence of in-frame EGFR exon 20 insertions is associated with de novo resistance to current clinically available EGFR inhibitors and correlates with poor patient prognosis.

 What do you need to do?